livewire/livewire/docs/quickstart.md

+> [!warning] Livewire 3 is still in beta
+> While we attempt to keep breaking changes to a minimum, they are still possible while Livewire 3 remains in beta.
+Therefore, we recommend testing your application thoroughly before using Livewire 3 in production.

 To begin your Livewire journey, we will create a simple "counter" component and render it in the browser.
-This example is a great way to experience Livewire for the first time as it demonstrates Livewire's _liveness_ in the simplest way possible
+This example is a great way to experience Livewire for the first time as it demonstrates Livewire's _liveness_ in the simplest way possible.

 ## Prerequisites